scijs/get-pixels/README.md

 get-pixels
 ==========
 Given a URL/path, grab all the pixels in an image and return the result as an [ndarray](https://github.com/mikolalysenko/ndarray).
-Works both in browserify and in node.js.
+Written in 100% JavaScript, works both in browserify and in node.js and has no external native dependencies.

-**Note** The following file formats are supported:
+Currently the following file formats are supported:

 * `PNG`
 * `PPM`